ZakirG/generative-daw/README.md

 # GenerativeDAW

-### A mobile-friendly webapp focused on generative music composition.
+### A Digital Audio Workstation webapp focused on generative music composition.

 #### Built with Flask, Angular 2, and Python 3.